rootinc/laravel-azure-middleware/README.md

 ## Contributing

 Thank you for considering contributing to the Laravel Azure Middleware!
-To encourage active collaboration, we encourage pull requests, not just issues.
+To encourage active collaboration, the project encourages you to make pull requests, not just issues.

 If you file an issue, the issue should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a issue is to make it easy for yourself - and others - to replicate the bug and develop a fix.